-The Creative Writing Minor at Coastal Carolina University is a program for students who are interested in writing high-quality poetry, fiction, and creative nonfiction.
-Students in this minor will focus on the elements common to all literature such as detail and description, diction, clarity of thought, and the development of a unique voice.
+The Creative Writing Minor is for students who are interested in writing high-quality poetry, fiction, and creative nonfiction.
+Students in this minor write their own original poems, stories, and essays, focusing on elements common to all literature, such as detail and description, diction, clarity of thought, and the development of a unique voice.

 New Media & Digital Culture Minor

-The New Media and Digital Culture Minor at Coastal Carolina University is geared toward students who are interested in both English and media by tying together core ideas from creative writing, digital reproduction, and literature.
+The New Media and Digital Culture Minor is geared toward students who are interested in both English and media by tying together core ideas from creative writing, digital reproduction, and literature.

 Contact: Dr. Jen Boyle | Associate Professor | EHFA 106a | firstname.lastname@example.org